Citrus Heights ADU Site Prep

 Prefer a full project form?
 Use the detailed form

-Why Citrus Heights ADU prep usually starts with demolition
+Why does Citrus Heights ADU prep usually start with demolition?

 Most Citrus Heights housing went up between 1965 and 1985 — Sunrise Manor, Sylvan Highlands, Mariposa, and the neighborhoods south of Greenback.
 That generation of suburban builds put a lot of detached structures in the backyard: storage sheds, hobby shops, RV slabs, second garages, dog runs, and concrete walkways tying it all together.
 When the owner now wants an ADU back there, the prep job is usually 60 percent demolition and 40 percent grading.